MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-sp-tutorial-7.md

 az ad sp credential reset --id myServicePrincipalID --create-cert
 ```

-Console output showing the new certificate location in the console, and although not immediately visible, also in the log:
+Console output showing the new certificate location in the console, and although not visible in the console, also in the log:

 ```output
 {